-This category is for laboratories performing diagnostic clinical chemistry tests including substrates, enzymes, electrolytes, and metal analyses.
+This category is for laboratories performing diagnostic clinical chemistry tests including substrates, enzymes, electrolytes, metal analyses and urinalysis.
+Urinalysis includes qualitative or semi-quantitative analysis of urinary glucose, protein, ketones, pH, hemoglobin, bilirubin, specific gravity, and microscopic evaluation of urine cellular and formed elements such as casts, crystals, white blood cells, and red blood cells.
+Laboratories holding this category may only report the presence in urine of yeast, sperm or Trichomonas vaginalis as 'yeast like', 'sperm like' and 'trichomonas like'.
 Laboratories issued a Clinical Chemistry permit may perform a full scope of clinical chemistry testing except in those areas defined by the Blood pH and Gases, Trace Elements, Therapeutic Substance Monitoring/Quantitative Toxicology, Endocrinology and/or the Genetic Testing - Biochemistry categories.